Introduction

 This set is very similar to the aforementioned JSC scans, and was likely made with a similar scanner, apparently around 2008.
 There are a few differences though.

 These also have a characteristic scanning artifact, though it is more subtle.
-In the image below you’ll notice that there is no streaking across bright objects, though if you look closely to the left of the frame, there is a sort of line/separation with blueish light to one side.
+In the image below you’ll notice that the streaking across bright objects is a lot fainter than on the 2005 scans.
+Also, if you look closely to the left side of the frame, there is a sort of faint line/separation with blueish light to one side.
+Of course, without brightness adjustments this is hardly visible, but still worth pointing out.

 ASU Scans

-This set was made by Johnson Space Center in partnership with Arizona State University.
+This set was made by the Johnson Space Center in partnership with the Arizona State University.

-It’s unclear exactly when these were scanned.
-It seems that the project was started in 2007, with scans of photographs taken by the Apollo 15, 16 and 17 Mapping Cameras being progressively published to the Apollo Image Archive from 2010 onward.
-Panoramic images started getting published soon after.
+It is unclear exactly when these were scanned.
+It seems that the project was started in 2006, with scans of photographs taken by the Apollo 15, 16 and 17 Mapping and Panoramic Cameras being progressively published on the Apollo Image Archive.

-Hasselblad photographs scans were done and published later to March to the Moon, but I’m not sure when exactly.
+Hasselblad photographs scans were done and published later on March to the Moon, but it is unclear when exactly.

 In the about section of March to the Moon we get this information :